We Get Rid of Mold, The Right Way.

 The following are some general steps to help you understand what is typically involved in mold remediation and removal.
-These steps are meant as an example.
+These steps are an example.
 Your IAP representative will determine the proper steps for your specific project and can answer any questions you may have.

 Step 1: Preliminary Mold Evaluation

 We examine the water intrusion and determine the extent of the mold contamination.
-We make initial determination for the following:
+We make an initial determination for the following: